Online Regularized Statistical Learning in Reproducing Kernel Hilbert Space With Non-Stationary Data: Convergence analysis

-Smale and Yao \cite{Smale4} gave a convergence rate of the output of the online regularized algorithm with a fixed regularization parameter.
-Similarly to the offline batch learning, Ying and Pontil \cite{Ying} performed the mean square error analysis of online regularized algorithms in finite horizons by selecting the regularization parameter as a function of the sample size up to a given time.
+Smale and Yao (\cite{Smale4}) gave a convergence rate of the output of the online regularized algorithm with a fixed regularization parameter.
+Similar to the offline batch learning, Ying and Pontil (\cite{Ying}) performed the mean square error analysis of online regularized algorithms in finite horizons by selecting the regularization parameter as a function of the sample size up to a given time.
 As the sample size increases with time in the online learning, the regularization parameter needs to be updated over time to ensure that the output of the algorithm can track the regularization path.
-For this purpose, Tarr$\grave{\text{e}}$s and Yao \cite{Tarres} proved that if the drift of the regularization path satisfies the slowly time-varying condition (\ref{hmp}), the tracking error of the output of the online regularized algorithm with respect to the regularization path converges to zero.
-Compared with above works, Lemma \ref{THMM} shows that, with no restrictions on the independence and stationarity of the data, the mean square error between the output of the algorithm (\ref{AL}) and the regularization path converges to zero if the drift of the regularization path is slowly time-varying as in (\ref{hmp}). } \end{remark} Next, we will investigate the approximation error $\f(k)-f^{\star}$.
-We introduce the following definition. \begin{definition} \rm{ We say that $\{(x_k,y_k),k\in \mathbb N\}$ satisfies the RKHS persistence of excitation condition, if there exists an integer $h>0$, such that \bna \inf_{k\in\mathbb N}\Lambda_j\left(\sum_{i=k+1}^{k+h}\E\left[\left.
-K_{x_i}\otimes K_{x_i}\right|\F_k\right]\right)>0~\mathrm{a.s.},~j=1,2,\cdots \ena } \end{definition} 0.2cm
+For this purpose, Tarr$\grave{\text{e}}$s and Yao (\cite{Tarres}) proved that if the drift of the regularization path satisfies the slowly time-varying condition (\ref{hmp}), the tracking error of the output of the online regularized algorithm with respect to the regularization path vanishes.
+Compared with above works, Lemma \ref{THMM} shows that, with no restrictions on the independence and stationarity of the data, the mean square error between the output of the algorithm (\ref{AL}) and the regularization path vanishes if the drift of the regularization path is slowly time-varying as shown in (\ref{hmp}). } \end{remark} Next, we will investigate the approximation error $f_{\lambda,k}-f^{\star}$.
+We introduce the following definition. \begin{definition} \rm{ We say that $\{(x_k,y_k),k\in \mathbb N\}$ satisfies the RKHS persistence of excitation condition, if there exists an integer $h>0$ and a strictly positive compact random operator $R\in L^2(\Omega;\mathscr L(\HH_K))$, such that \bna \sum_{i=k}^{k+h-1}\E\left[\left.
+H_{i}\right|\F_{k-1}\right]\succeq R~\mathrm{a.s.},~\forall~k\in\mathbb N. \ena } \end{definition} 0.2cm